Steffany-Martins/cart-storage/README.md

 Funcionality : cart app with a storage application and with react-router.

-I use react useContext to create a funcionality to the cart.
+I used react useContext to create a funcionality to the cart.